Estimation and Inference for Policy Relevant Treatment Effects: Orthogonal Score and Double Debiased Estimation

 This score function $m$ is \textit{orthogonal} in the sense that

+See Appendix \ref{sec:eq:orthogonality} for a derivation of this property as well as the definition of $\Gamma$.
+To arrive at the orthogonal score, we take advantage of two convenient features of $\theta$ and $\gamma$.
+First, all the nuisance parameters $\gamma$ take forms of mean-square projections or densities.
+Second, the nuisance parameters $\gamma$ enter the equations for $\theta$ through integrals and derivatives, and therefore the Gateaux derivative operator (and thus the orthogonalization operator) can directly act on $\gamma$.
+These two features allow us to obtain the adjustment terms using the result of \citet[][Proposition 4]{newey1994asymptotic}.

+The orthogonality \eqref{eq:orthogonality} allows for the score to be insensitive to local perturbations $\breve{\gamma}$ of $\gamma$.
+In particular, the first-order effect of the estimation error $\hat\gamma-\gamma$ is zero, and the remaining effects are of a smaller order:

-for the estimator $\hat{\gamma}_\ell$ to be introduced below.
-This property allows the estimation errors $\hat{\gamma}_\ell - \gamma$ of preliminary parameters to be asymptotically negligible.
-We postpone the rigorous statement for the orthogonality property until Lemma \ref{lemma:CEINR_Assn6} in Appendix \ref{sec:orthogonality_lemma}, but here in the main text we provide some intuitions behind the orthogonality property.
+In other words, the effects of the estimation error $\hat{\gamma}_\ell - \gamma$ of preliminary parameters are asymptotically negligible relative to the convergence rate of the empirical mean, which is of order $n^{-1/2}$.
+Although we postpone rigorous discussions until Section \ref{sec:large_sample} and proofs of the main theorem therein, we here discuss intuitions behind the orthogonality property.
 If we knew the true functions ${\xi}_1$, ${\mf}_{U\mid P}$, and ${\mf}_{S\mid Z}$, then we would use the moment conditions